User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Licensing

 \section{Licensing}

-These programs are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
-The full text of the license is available from https://www.gnu.org/licenses/ and is included in the file \file{COPYING} included in the distribution.
+These programs are free software: they can be redistributed and/or modified under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+The full text of the license is available from \url{https://www.gnu.org/licenses/} and is included in the file \file{COPYING} included in the distribution.